A honeymoon in Bhutan? Trust us, it's not like your usual beach resort holiday - and that's precisely why it's so magical.

 2. Thimphu - Culture with a Modern Touch

 Thimphu, the capital city, doesn’t feel like a typical capital.
-It’s calm, charming, and full of surprises.
-You can explore the local weekend market together, try Bhutanese dishes in small cafes, and then drive to the Buddha Dordenma, a giant golden statue that overlooks the city.
+It’s calm, charming, and full of surprises, which makes it one of the most romantic places in Bhutan.
+The amazing things to do in Thimphu include exploring the local weekend market together, trying Bhutanese dishes in small cafes, and then driving to the Buddha Dordenma, a giant golden statue that overlooks the city.
 The view from here is magical, especially at sunset.

 Thimphu gives couples a taste of Bhutanese culture without leaving behind modern comforts.
-That’s why it’s always on the list of honeymoon places in Bhutan for couples who want both city life and tradition.
+That’s why it’s always on the list of the best places to visit in Bhutan for honeymoon who want both city life and tradition.

 3. Punakha - The Valley of Love